elementor/elementor-developers-docs/src/addons/file-folder-structure.md

 ## Folders

-It's recommended to keep similar files together.
-For example, you should group together CSS files and JS files.
-This rule applied on file types and functionality - "widgets" should be grouped together, as well as "controls" and all the other components.
+Best practice is to keep similar files together.
+For example, you should group CSS files together and JS files together.
+This rule also applies to  file types and functionality - e.g. "widgets" should be grouped together, controls should be grouped together etc.

 ### Single Component Addon